eMYKion/python-problems/README.md

 # Python Problems

 Problems are in the top-level directory `python-problems`.
-The `test/` directory has the testing code.
+The `test/` directory has the test cases.

-First, solve a problem by completing the python code (e.g. `PROBLEM.py`).
+First, solve a problem `YOUR-PROBLEM.py` in a python file (e.g. `bool-simplify.py`).

-To check your solution with our test cases, run the corresponding test file in `test/`.
-For example, to check your solution of `PROBLEM.py`, go to `test/` and run `PROBLEM.py`.
+To check your solution with our test cases, run `test.py` in the terminal as
+follows:

 ```
-$ cd test/
-$ python3 PROBLEM.py
+$ python3 test.py YOUR-PROBLEM.py
 ```

-To write your own test cases, follow `test/_template.py`.